kvarak/dnd/docs/_Classes/alchemist.md

 When you select this field of study at 2nd level, you gain 2 skill points to spend on Combat skills.

 ### Poisonous Residue
-When you select this field of study at 2nd level, whenever you apply poison to a weapon, it will retain it potency for the full duration, even if you use the weapon.
+Whenever you apply poison to a weapon, it will retain it potency for the full duration, even if you use the weapon.
 This only applies to regular poisons and your basic Concoction poison.

 ### Poison Resistance
-Also from 2nd level, you gain resistance to poison and advantage on saving throws against poison.
+You gain resistance to poison and advantage on saving throws against poison.

 ### Ethereal Poison
-At 7th level, you can make your poison concoctions so potent that they can effect any creature no matter what.
+The poison concoctions you make are so potent that they can effect any creature no matter what.
 Creatures immune to poison damage still take half damage from your poisons.

 <img src='https://i.pinimg.com/originals/02/7b/59/027b59d7698bdde88f663e830cea74e9.jpg' style='float:right;width:20%;padding:20px' />

 ### Poison Immunity
-At 10th level, you gain immunity to poison damage and the poison condition.
+You have immunity to poison damage and the poison condition.

 ### Powder Poison
-At 16th level, you learn how to create more versatile versions of your poison concoctions.
+You learn how to create more versatile versions of your poison concoctions.
 Whenever you use a poison, you can choose to use it in three different ways:
 * You can apply it on your weapon as usual.
 * You can use it more concentrated, for a more lethal effect when ingested.
 The poison's damage is doubled, and any saves a target would need to make has disadvantage.
 * You can use a small cone to blow the poison out as a fine mist in a 15-foot-cone.
 Any target in the area must make a Constitution saving throw against your alchemy save DC.
 Any creature that fails the save is affected by any poison as normal, except its duration is only 1 round.
 A creature that succeeds is unaffected by the poison.